 Two flights of stairs lead up from Jaleb Chowk; to start, skip the one leading to the Shiladevi Temple and take the one leading directly to the palace.
 In the next courtyard, the pillared Diwan-i-Am (Hall of Public Audience) contains alabaster panels with fine inlay work—the kind of craftsmanship for which Jaipur is famous.
 Typical of the Mughal period, the rooms are small and intimate, whereas the palace's successive courtyards and narrow passages are characteristically Rajput.
 In one corner is an interesting hamam (Turkish bath) area.

 One of the elaborately carved and painted gates is known as Ganesh Pol, after the elephant god Ganesh.
 From a latticed corridor above it, the queen—always in purdah, or hiding—would await the king's return from battle and sprinkle scented water and flowers down upon him.
 Each room shows some vestige of its former glory, especially the Sheesh Mahal (Palace of Mirrors), with glittering mirror work on the ceiling.
 Narrow flights of stairs lead up to the lavish royal apartments, and beyond the corridors and galleries there you'll find the small, elegant Char Bagh garden.
 Take in the views of the valley, the palace courtyards, the formal gardens abutting the octagonal pool next to the lake, and the vast Jaigarh Fort, the ancient fortress on the crest of the hill above you.
 Also on the upper floor is Jas Mandir, a hall with filigreed marble jalis (screens) and delicate mirror and stuccowork.

 On your way out, peek into the 16th-century Shiladevi Temple to the goddess Kali, with its silver doors and marble carvings.
 Raja Man Singh installed the image of the goddess after bringing it here from lower Bengal (now Bangladesh).
 Exit the palace by the gate near the temple, and just a few minutes down the road is the 16th-century Jagat Shiromani temple.
 Dedicated to Krishna, this exquisitely carved marble-and-sandstone temple was built by Raja Man Singh I in memory of his son.
 Amer village has several other old temples and buildings.
 Within the fort, before you exit, is a Coffee Cafe Day to catch a cool drink and a few legitimate government-run handicraft stores, Rajasthali, Magical Creations, and Tribes, which are worth visiting.
 Avoid the handicraft shops in Amer village, even if your guide or driver recommends them.

-Delhi Rd., 11 km (7 miles) north of Jaipur, Amber, Jaipur, Rajasthan, 302002 | Map It
+Delhi Rd., 11 km (7 miles) north of Jaipur, Jaipur, Rajasthan, 302002, India